contain multitudes • by Padma Dorje • established in 2003

 Also it is not only the (true) fact that nothing really brings us comfort.
 Dukkha is, besides all, the fact that our expectations and perspectives, our visions of the world and of things in general do betray us, time after time.
 We do have plain anguish, pain and lack of comfort in that, and the best word might be unsatisfactoriness.
 But the main point is that when you do not recognize the trappings, nothing changes.
 And most of our happiness’s are of the very same nature, they are sure bitter at end, even when a bit sweet all around.
 Even our apparent satisfaction, the lack thereof, our masochism, any justifications of "I would never do that again", or "I would do the very same", all of that, they are all part of dukkha, and sometimes part of the composite dukkha, that is the dukkha that doesn’t recognize itself as dukkha—the most common one.

 So when Žižek says that not everyone wants to stop suffering, he needs to recognize that yes, there is masochists in the world, Buddhism accepts this.
-But, as the Brazilian playwright Nelson Rodrigues used to say, the really sadistic is the one that denies beating the masochist.
+But, as the Brazilian playwright Nelson Rodrigues used to say, the really sadistic is the one that refuses beating the masochist.
 Not wanting to cease suffering is a very much recognizable kind of suffering for Buddhism.
 It’s just a vastly common, albeit a pinch larger, ignorance.
 If you are willing to become a Buddhist, then you should try to recognize suffering and avoid it systematically, whenever it can be avoided—but Buddhists do recognize that many beings do not see Buddhism as particularly interesting, and even can think that they enjoy suffering.
 It is actually very common, and described as very common.
 Much more common indeed that wanting to abandon suffering the Buddhist way!

 This is so pervasive and recognized as pervasive that it becomes just so silly to have to point that out to a supposedly educated adult.